gfeiden/PHYS-3210/README.md

 Python, since our intro courses only teach MatLAB and Java.

 ## Textbooks
+There are two required textbooks for this course.
+Both will serve you well in the course, but are excellent references even after you leave this course.

 _Computational Physics: Problem Solving with Python_, 3ed, by Landau, Paez, &amp; Bordeianu ($50)

 _A Student's Guide to Python for Physical Modeling_ by Kinder &amp; Nelson ($18)